ondemandenv/ondemandenv.github.io/articles/business-logic-branch-conflicts-political-warfare.md

 ---

-## The Innovation Platform Vision: From Political Competition to Parallel Exploration
+## Service-Level Infrastructure: From Political Competition to Parallel Exploration

 The **Branch Diversity and Idea Exploration** paradigm represents a fundamental shift from the toxic political competition we've exposed: